-However, we also live in a day and time when kids grow up a LOT faster than they used to do.
-They’re also far more used to technology than we were when we were kids.
+In a day and time when kids grow up a LOT faster than they used to do, they’re also far more used to technology than we were when we were as kids.
 While I was content addressing and mailing my wish list to “SANTA, at the NORTH POLE,” lots of kids these days don’t even think about snail mail anymore.
-(Mine thinks that the postman only delivers packages and bills!)
-I know my days of her believing in Santa and all the rest are limited.
-So, in order to keep a hold on it as long as I can, it’s time to bring in technology’s assistance.
+We all know that our kids’ days of believing in Santa and all the rest are limited.
+So, in order to keep a hold on it as long as we can, it’s time to bring in technology’s assistance!

 The cool thing about email addresses is that they’re basically unlimited.
 So that means that the tooth fairy, the Easter bunny, Santa, Buddy the Elf…they could all potentially have email access.